 Missouri Civics Examination.
 Students entering college for the very first time in fall 2019 and who intend to complete an associate's degree must successfully complete a civics examination.
-Information on who is eligible for a waiver can be found on our website: https://stlcc.edu/programs-academics/missouricivics-exam.aspx.
+Information on who is eligible for a waiver can be found on our website: https://stlcc.edu/programs-academics/missouri-civics-exam.aspx.

-Code Title Hours Prerequisites Milestones/Notes First Year Fall ENG 101 College Composition I (MOTR ENGL 100) 3 Placement score or ENG 030 or ENG 070 with a grade of "C" or better or recommendation of department and Reading Proficiency or concurrent enrollment in RDG 079.
-MTH 108 Elementary Applied Mathematics 3 MTH 020 with a grade of "C" or better or satisfactory score on placement test and Reading Proficiency.
-All prerequisite courses must have been completed within the last 3 years.
-SOC 101 Introduction to Sociology (MOTR SOCI 101) 3 Reading Proficiency or concurrent enrollment in RDG 079.
-HTM 100 Introduction to the Hospitality Industry 3 Reading Proficiency.
-DIT 115 Principles of Nutrition 3 Reading Proficiency.
-CUL 101 Safety and Sanitation 1 Reading Proficiency.
-Upon successful completion of this semester, students are eligible to enroll in lab classes Credit Hours 16 Spring BIO 177 Food Science 3 Reading Proficiency.
-CUL 110 Food Preparation Practical I 3 CUL 101, HTM 100, and Reading Proficiency.
-CUL 115 Food Preparation Practical II 3 CUL 110 with a minimum grade of "C" and Reading Proficiency.
-CUL 120 Food Preparation Practical III 3 CUL 115 with a minimum grade of "C" and Reading Proficiency.
-BAP 150 Bakeshop Basics for Culinarians 3 CUL 101, HTM 100, and Reading Proficiency.
-Credit Hours 15 Second Year Fall HTM 200 Procurement in the Hospitality Industry 3 HTM 100, MTH 108 or Higher, and Reading Proficiency.
-HTM 210 Hospitality Financial Planning and Cost Control 3 HTM 100, MTH 108 or higher, and Reading Proficiency.
-CUL 201 Garde Manger 2 BAP 150 and CUL 120 with minimum grades of "C" and Reading Proficiency.
-CUL 205 Global Cuisine 2 BAP 150 and CUL 120 with minimum grades of "C" and Reading Proficiency.
-CUL 210 Nutritional Cooking 2 DIT 115, BAP 150, and CUL 120 with minimum grades of "C" and Reading Proficiency CUL 215 American Regional Cuisine 2 CUL 120 and BAP 150 with minimum grades of "C" and Reading Proficiency.
+Code Title Hours Prerequisites Milestones/Notes First Year Fall ENG 101 College Composition I (MOTR ENGL 100) 3 Placement score or ENG 030 or ENG 070 with a grade of "C" or better or recommendation of department and Reading Proficiency or concurrent enrollment in RDG 079 MTH 108 Elementary Applied Mathematics 3 MTH 020 with a grade of "C" or better or satisfactory score on placement test and Reading Proficiency SOC 101 Introduction to Sociology (MOTR SOCI 101) 3 Reading Proficiency or concurrent enrollment in RDG 079 HTM 100 Introduction to the Hospitality Industry 3 Reading Proficiency DIT 115 Principles of Nutrition 3 Reading Proficiency CUL 101 Safety and Sanitation 1 Reading Proficiency Upon successful completion of this semester, students are eligible to enroll in lab classes Credit Hours 16 Spring BIO 177 Food Science 3 Reading Proficiency CUL 110 Food Preparation Practical I 3 CUL 101, HTM 100, and Reading Proficiency CUL 115 Food Preparation Practical II 3 CUL 110 with a minimum grade of "C" and Reading Proficiency CUL 120 Food Preparation Practical III 3 CUL 115 with a minimum grade of "C" and Reading Proficiency BAP 150 Bakeshop Basics for Culinarians 3 CUL 101, HTM 100, and Reading Proficiency Credit Hours 15 .
+Second Year Fall HTM 200 Procurement in the Hospitality Industry 3 HTM 100, MTH 108 or Higher, and Reading Proficiency